 Devil’s Garden Trail is our favorite hike in Arches National Park.
 Delicate Arch has a the most amazing climax but Devil’s Garden is for adventurous hikers who enjoy the thrill of going off the beaten path.

 Devil’s Garden is a fantastic trail that can be hiked either as an out-and-back or loop trail depending on how much time you have spare.
+Hiking Devil’s Garden Trail is among the most fun things to do on a visit to Utah.

 There are a total of 7 Arches and 1 Spire to discover on the Devil’s Garden Trail: